 Use action verbs that show the nominee’s leadership: directed, organized, led, advocated, managed, accomplished, achieved, succeeded, attained, mentored, investigated, demonstrated, and so on.
 Becoming a Fellow is one of the highest honors a landscape architecture professional may achieve; use adjectives that communicate how special the nominee is.

 Use brief testimonial statements to underscore recognition of the nominee’s achievements.
-Do not limit testimonials to ASLA members; seek statements from clients, allied professionals, and public officials to demonstrate the nominee’s influence beyond the profession.
+The testimonials should refer to knowledge of specific achievements and abilities in the narrative, avoid using generally-worded references.
+Do not limit testimonials to ASLA members; seek statements from clients, allied professionals, and public officials for diversity and to demonstrate the nominee’s influence beyond the profession.
+ASLA past presidents and officers should use their business affiliation not their ASLA affliation in the testimonials.

 Use the required template.